ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

-instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented and tested, compare and contrast different implementations of the Python function called `compute_average`, and answer all of the other questions about your experiences in completing this project.
+instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented and tested, compare and contrast different implementations of the Python function called `compute_converter`, and answer all of the other questions about your experiences in completing this project.

 ## Project Assessment